install.packages('pak')

 list_apps(regex = '^25')

 Since I began writing this book1, the number of AI tools for building Shiny apps has grown significantly.
-The chapters in this section introduce a few popular tools I’ve personally used to develop applications in Positron .
+The chapters in this section introduce a few popular tools I’ve personally used to develop applications in Positron and RStudio .

 Given the rapidly evolving landscape and nature of these tools, I expect these chapters to change frequently.
 Please open a GitHub issue if there is anything outdated, incorrect, or missing.